Today's Bible Reading: Ephesians 2

 Consequently, you are no longer foreigners and strangers, but fellow citizens with God's people and also members of his household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
 And in him you too are being built together to become a dwelling in which God lives by his Spirit.
 (Ephesians 2:14-22)

 Jesus came to earth to make possible the reestablishment of our vertical relationship with God.
 He also came to make possible peaceful horizontal relationships.
 The two groups mentioned in the reading are the Jews and the Gentiles.
 The divisions that previously existed have been destroyed by the death of Jesus.
 Reconciliation has come through the cross.
 The healing of broken vertical relationships with God binds together those who used to be enemies.
 The result is a new dwelling of God by his Spirit, referring to the church.

 How aware have you been that God's plan demands both peace with God and peace among people?
 What does God think when his children cannot get along with one another?
 What are some of the sources of our controversies and conflicts?
 How can those be healed through the cross?

 Heavenly Father God, today we are grateful for your compassion and grace extended to us when we were still sinners, giving us new life.
 We are grateful that you are shaping us and molding us for your work.
-We remember sadly our past, and are grateful for the new present you make possible.
-Help us to reflect your will in the life we share with other Christians, with your holiness, presence, and Spirit of power, protection and faithfulness.
+We sadly remember our past, and we are grateful for the new present you make possible.
+Help us to reflect your will in the life we share with other Christians, through your holiness, presence, and Spirit of power, protection and faithfulness.
 In Jesus' name we pray, Amen.